Xilinx/VVAS/sphinx/source/docs/Embedded/platforms_and_applications.rst

 ########################################

-This VVAS release supports Zynq MPSoc based Embedded platforms and it has been validated with SOM and zcu104 platforms.
+This VVAS release supports Zynq MPSoc based Embedded platforms and it has been validated with ``KV260 SOM`` and ``zcu104`` platforms.
 Various supported example applications using VVAS on these platforms are listed below.

 *******************
 SOM Examples